Jeremie-Beucler/baserater/README.md

 validation studies underlying the baserater package, see our forthcoming
 paper:

-**Using Large Language Models to Estimate Belief Strength in Reasoning** *Jérémie Beucler, Zoe Purcell, Lucie Charles, and Wim De Neys* (Preprint link)
+**Using Large Language Models to Estimate Belief Strength in Reasoning**
+(Beucler et al., forthcoming)

 ## Installation